 In contrast, medical factoring companies pay a discounted rate to obtain the right to collect the full amount the healthcare provider actually billed.
 Medical factoring companies do not charge the claimant a premium or require a claimant to provide out-of-pocket expenses for deductibles in exchange for paying the medical providers as do insurance companies.
-A factoring company's payment to the healthcare provider is not a payment towards a patient's balance on the account, but rather, the payment is to purchase the providers' rights, title, and interest in the account and the assignment of interest.
-Onlike with health
+A factoring company's payment to the healthcare provider is not a payment towards a patient's balance on the account, but rather, the payment is to purchase the providers' rights, title, and interest in the account and the assignment of interest.56 Unlike with health insurance or government insurance programs, the patient remains liable for the full amount of the healthcare provider's bills, regardless of how much the factoring company paid the healthcare provider, or whether the healthcare provider wrote off the balance after selling the account.
+After the purchase of the medical bills by the factoring company, instead of owing her medical provider, the patient owes the factoring company for the balance remaining on the medical bills, irrespective of the outcome of her thirdparty claim or the amount the factoring company paid

-The legal effect of an assignment is to transfer some right or interest from one person to another.
+56 The legal effect of an assignment is to transfer some right or interest from one person to another.
 MG Bldg.
-Materials.
-Ltd. v.
+Materials, Ltd. v.
 Moses Lopez Custom Homes, Inc., 179 S.W.3d 51, 57 (Tex.
 App.-San Antonio 2005, pet. denied); University of Tex.
 Med.
 Branch at Galveston v.
 Allan, 777 S.W.2d 450, 452 (Tex.
 App.-Houston [14th Dist.]
 1989, no writ).
 There is no question that the right to receive payment for a debt is generally assignable in Texas.
 In re FH Partners, L.L.C., 335 S.W.3d 752, 761 (Tex.
 App.-Austin 2011, orig. proceeding); Cloughly NBC Bank-Sequin, N.A., 773 S.W.2d 652, 655 (Tex.
 App.-San Antonio 1989, writ denied); Roach v.
 Schaefer, 214 S.W.2d 652, 655 (Tex.
 Civ.
-App.-Fort Worth 1948, no writ); see also State Farm Fire & Cas.
+App.- Fort Worth 1948, no writ); see also State Farm Fire & Cas.
 Co. v.
 Gandy, 925 S.W.2d 696, 706 (Tex.
 1996) (finding that it is usually permissible to assign the legal right to pursue a claim to another).